ivanvoitovych/viewi-reactphp-demo/README.md

 The full code is located here `App\Middleware\RequestsHandlerMiddleware.php`

-Use it as regular middleware:
+Use it as a regular middleware:

 ```php
 $viewiRequestHandler = new RequestsHandlerMiddleware();